Nininunz/electric-usage-downloader/README.md

 - The `--debug` flag can be used to log responses from the API for assistance debugging issues.

 ## Details

+**CSV Header Row:**
+- `StartTime`	Beginning of the usage interval (in ISO 8601 format).
+- `EndTime`	End of the usage interval (in ISO 8601 format).
+- `WattHours`	Energy consumed during the interval, in watt-hours.
+- `CostInCents`	Estimated cost for the interval, in cents (if available from the provider).
+- `MeterName`	Identifier or label for the associated utility meter (usually blank).

 > The SmartHub api currently supports 15-minute resolution of data.
 This could change in the future; 15-minute interval
 > usage data used to be available via CSV export, but that ability was removed in January 2024.